WEAVING STUDY GROUP:

 Our first weaving study group has begun.
 Interested participants have chosen different weave structures to explore.
 Each weaver is warping their loom with a pattern draft and enough warp to weave 5-8 dish towels.
 Each participant will go to the different looms in different weavers homes/studios to weave our own towel.
 When finished we will have 5-8 towels and we will have explore 5-8 different weave structures.
 Participants to date are Bonnie, Anastasia, Suzy, Jane and Phillippa.

-Several guild members called the Roving Spinners meet weekly to spin at the Oatland Island Wildlife Center Fiber Studio the 1st, 3rd, and 5th Tuedays, at UnWind the 2nd Tuesday and the Frayed Knot on the 4th Tuesday.
+Several guild members meet to spin at the Oatland Island Wildlife Center Fiber Studio and other locations around town.
 Participants bring their fibers and spinning wheels (or drop spindles or whatever) and enjoy an afternoon of spinning from 1:00 pm to 3:00 pm (or later).
 It's a very relaxed setting and beginners as well as those with lots of experience are welcome.
 If you don't know how to spin yet -- come on by and we'll help you get started!

 We enjoyed spinning at the Juliet Gordon Low Birthplace home at 10 East Oglethorpe Ave. in Savannah for the Tour of Homes Friday, March 26, 2010.
 Several of us also enjoyed sharing our craft at the opening of the for the new "Under Cover: Quilts, Coverlets, & Creativity" exhibit on January 21 at the Savannah History Museum.